Mocking native calls in Expo modules

 The recommended way to write unit tests for an Expo project is to use Jest and the jest-expo preset.

 To write a unit test for an app that uses native code, you need to mock native calls.
-The term Mocking means to replace the actual implementation of a function with a fake version that does not perform any actions.
-This approach is useful for running unit tests on a local computer as it involves bypassing the need for native code which is only available on a device, and any code that calls native functions on a local machine will not work.
+The term mocking means to replace the actual implementation of a function with a fake version that does not perform any actions.
+This approach is useful for running unit tests on a local computer, as it involves bypassing the need for native code, which can only run on an actual Android or iOS device.

 Expo SDK includes a set of default mocks for each of our community packages.
 You can also mock any JS code yourself using built-in Jest APIs such as mock functions.